 The Great Wall of China is arguably the most recognisable landmark on Earth and on a China Holiday is the first thing travellers want to tick off their list.

 Over 13,000 miles long and covering an incredible variety of landscapes, there’s so many different places and ways to enjoy the wall.
+But what part of the Great Wall should you visit?
 Let us show you the different ways you can experience this wonder of the world.